pip-services/pip-services-docs/content/en/python/commons/errors/error_description.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
     Class used to pass information about errors between microservices implemented in different languages.
 On the receiving side
-    [ErrorDescription]() is used to recreate exception object close to its original type without missing additional details.
+    [ErrorDescription]() is used to recreate the exception object close to its original type without missing additional details.
 ---
 See also [ApplicationException](../application_exception), [ApplicationExceptionFactory](../application_exception_factory)

 ### Description

 The ErrorDescription class is used to pass information about errors between microservices implemented in different languages.
-On the receiving side [ErrorDescription]() is used to recreate exception the object close to its original type without missing additional details.
+On the receiving side [ErrorDescription]() is used to recreate the exception object close to its original type without missing additional details.

 ### Fields